 "Chakotay and Janeway crash on a planet and are are stuck in a time loop where Janeway dies."

-On this day in 1999, Stargate: SG-1 aired "A Matter of Time."
-This served as the sixteenth episode of the program's second season, and here's the plot summary as provided by IMDB.com:
+On this day in 1999 (in the U.S.), Stargate: SG-1 aired "A Matter of Time."
+Officially, this served as the sixteenth episode of the program's second season, and here's the plot summary as provided by IMDB.com:

 "Stargate Command opens a wormhole to a planet with a black hole in orbit."